-Figure 4.2: Debug output for AXI read transactions

-The waveforms in Figure 4.2 show the processor reads from a FIFO which contains the data {0x0a, 0x0b, 0x0c, …..} from the Custom IP via AXI-LITE at the address of BASEADDR+4 (0x4).
+The waveforms in Figure 4-2 show the processor reads, via AXI-LITE, from a FIFO at address BASEADDR+4 (0x4).
+The FIFO contains the data {0x0a, 0x0b, 0x0c, …..}.

-To initiate an AXI Reads the Master performs the following (numbers refer to the labelled signals between the clock cycles 175 – 177):
+The Master initiates an AXI read as follows, where numbers refer to the labelled signals between the clock cycles 175 – 177:

 For AXI-LITE, the Master generally always has the signal RREADY asserted, signalling that it is able to receive data from the Slave

-Master then places the address (0x4) that it wants to read from onto the ARADDR bus and asserts ARVALID
+The Master then places the requested address (0x4) onto the ARADDR bus and asserts ARVALID

-The Slave then performs the following (numbers refer to the labelled signals between the clock cycles 177 – 180):
+The Slave then performs the following, where numbers refer to the labelled signals between the clock cycles 177 – 180:

 The Slave asserts ARREADY to signal that the address has been accepted by the Slave

-Slave then sets RDATA to reflect the appropriate data (0x0000000a), and asserts RVALID upon which ARREADY is de-asserted.
-At this point (178th clock cycle) the correct read data is placed onto the bus, where it has one clock cycle to be read by the Master, after which RVALID will be de-asserted.
+The Slave then sets RDATA to reflect the appropriate data (0x0000000a), and asserts RVALID and de-asserts ARREADY.
+At this point (the 178th clock cycle) the correct data has been placed onto the bus and the Master has just one clock cycle to read it before RVALID is de-asserted.

-Since the Master (AXI Interconnect) and the Slave are clocked at the same rate (FCLK_CLK0) the RVALID signal can be viewed as a latch signal for the AXI Interconnect to store this data into its own internal register and later forward it to the real Master (the Zynq Processor).
+Since the Master (AXI Interconnect) and the Slave are clocked at the same rate (FCLK_CLK0) the RVALID signal can be viewed as a latch signal for the AXI Interconnect to store this data into its own internal register and later forward it to the up-stream Master, the Zynq Processor.

-4.b Customising the Custom IP
+Customising the Custom IP

-Based on the tutorial on the AXI protocol in the previous subsection, it should be clear that these signals can used by the hardware designer to determine whether or not a read/write has been placed by the Master and to determine if certain actions on the Slave’s end should be undertaken.
-There are a number of ways in which this effect can be achieved, and we will introduce these via a sequence of simple projects in described in Section 6 of this report.
+Based on the tutorial on the AXI protocol in the previous subsection, it should be clear that AXI signals can be used by the hardware designer to determine whether or not a read or write has been requested by the Master.
+It should be noted that the response to the request is entirely up to the Slave and may include side effects.
+For example, a write to a specific Slave address may push data onto the tail of a FIFO, while a read operation from the same address might pop data from the head of this FIFO.
+Alternatively, a register may be aliased by an alternate address which could be configured to respond with a logical NOT of the underlying data.

-Before we begin there are some general modifications that will greatly speed up the design process.
-They are as listed in the following sections; there are also a few of files and naming conventions to take note of before starting:
+There are a few files and naming conventions to take note of before we begin to modify the IP:

-Slave_AXI (lab0_ip_v1_0_S00_AXI.vhd) – generated file which implements the AXI-LITE handshaking process and stores all writes into registers, and uses those same registers as read response values.
+Slave_AXI (lab0_ip_v1_0_S00_AXI.vhd) – a generated file which implements the AXI-LITE handshaking process and stores all writes to local registers.
+These same registers are currently configured to also be used for read values.

-Toplevel (lab0_ip_v1_0.vhd) - refers to the VHDL file that encapsulates the AXI implementation file described above.
-You’ll notice that is largely empty, and it is where we will be focussing our implementation efforts.
-When coding your own designs it is recommended that you use this file as a connection point for your main VHDL components.
-However given this is a relatively small lab we will code entirely within this file for convenience.
+Toplevel (lab0_ip_v1_0.vhd) - refers to the VHDL file that encapsulates the Slave_AXI file described above.
+You’ll notice that it is largely empty.
+This is where we will be focussing our implementation efforts.
+When coding your own designs, it is recommended that you use this file only as a connection point between your VHDL components.
+Given that this is a relatively short lab, we will code entirely within this file for convenience.

-Figure 4.3 below shows the overall organization of to our design.
-The high-level project file contains the IP blocks (Zynq, AXI Interconnect and Custom IP) as well as the lab project file, which consists of the files mentioned above.
-The green arrows in Figure 4.3 denote the changes we will be making to expose some of the internal signals of the Slave_AXI file into the Toplevel where we can then code our implementation or instantiate our components.
-The reason for this is so that we preserve the protocol implemented by the Slave AXI file and concentrate our efforts on the production of the device logic (Implementation code, orange box in Figure 4.3).
+Figure 4-3 below shows the overall organization of our design.
+The high-level project encapsulates the Zynq, the AXI Interconnect and your Custom IP block.
+The source for your custom IP block resides in an independent project and contains the files mentioned above.
+The green arrows in Figure 4-3 denotes the changes we will be making to expose some of the internal signals of the Slave_AXI file into the Toplevel where we can then design the peripheral directly, or instantiate other components.
+The reason for this is so that we preserve the protocol implemented by the Slave AXI file and concentrate our efforts on the implementation of the device logic (shown in orange).